-There’s a science fiction theme where they freeze someone for 500 years and he then wakes up in an a totally different world.
+There’s a science fiction theme where they freeze someone for hundreds or thousands of years and he then wakes up in an a totally different world.
 Something similar happened to me.
 Instead of 500 years, it was 7-8 years and I wasn’t actually frozen, just busy with a different kind of web project.
 I’m back now!
 And it is a different world out there!
 From this – rather unique – point of view, I can identify 5 major changes in web publishing.

 First, a quick recap –